-$$\boldsymbol{\rho}{df} = \left[\operatorname{diag}\left(\boldsymbol{\varepsilon}{dd}\right)\right]^{-1/2} \boldsymbol{\varepsilon}{df} \left[\operatorname{diag}\left(\boldsymbol{\varepsilon}{ff}\right)\right]^{-1/2}$$ (6)
+$$\rho{df} = [\operatorname{diag}(\varepsilon{dd})]^{-1/2} \varepsilon{df} [\operatorname{diag}(\varepsilon{ff})]^{-1/2}$$ (6)

-Each row of the cross-correlation matrix $\mathbf{\rho}{df}$ defines the fractional contribution from the uncertainty of data at the given observation location, which are carried forward to parameter estimation uncertainty of each element in a geostatistical sense.
-Since this crosscorrelation analysis is conducted without conditioning on any data, $\mathbf{\varepsilon}{ff}$ is replaced by its unconditional counterpart \mathbf{R}{ff} .
-Consequently, $\mathbf{\varepsilon}{df}$ and $\mathbf{\varepsilon}{dd}$ are determined by \mathbf{R}{ff} and the unconditional mean K. With a given mean K, a pumping rate, and boundary conditions, these cross-covariances are evaluated numerically using the first-order analysis discussed earlier.
+Each row of the cross-correlation matrix ρ{df} defines the fractional contribution from the uncertainty of data at the given observation location, which is carried forward to parameter estimation uncertainty of each element in a geostatistical sense.
+Since this cross-correlation analysis is conducted without conditioning on any data, ε{ff} is replaced by its unconditional counterpart \mathbf{R}{ff} .
+Consequently, ε{df} and ε{dd} are determined by \mathbf{R}{ff} and the unconditional mean K. With a given mean K, a pumping rate, and boundary conditions, these cross covariances are evaluated numerically using the first-order analysis discussed earlier.

 The above cross-correlation analysis in heterogeneous aquifers is similar to the sensitivity analysis by Oliver [1993] but it adopts the stochastic or geostatistics concept.
 In particular, the cross-correlation analysis considers the variance (spatial variability) of the parameter and its spatial correlation structure (covariance function of the parameter) in addition to the most likely flow field considered in the sensitivity analysis.
 Physically, the correlation structure represents the average dimensions of aquifer heterogeneity.
-The cross-correlation in essence represents the statistical relationship of spatial variability (or uncertainty) of a given parameter (K) at any location and the variability (or uncertainty) of head or flux at an observation location in the aquifer.
-Therefore, if the cross-correlation pattern between an observed head at a location and K, then the head and flux carry nonredundant information about K distribution in the aquifer.
+The cross correlation in essence represents the statistical relationship of spatial variability (or uncertainty) of a given parameter (K) at any location and the variability (or uncertainty) of head or flux at an observation location in the aquifer.
+Therefore, if the cross-correlation pattern between an observed head at a location and K everywhere is different from that between an observed flux at the same location and K, then the head and flux carry nonredundant information about K distribution in the aquifer.
 Inclusion of these different data sets will be useful for HT analysis.

-The above cross-correlation analysis is also similar to the interpolation splines used by Kitanidis [1998], Snodgrass and Kitanidis [1998], and Fienen et al. [2008].
-Note that the cross-correlation is the foundation of the cokriging approach [e.g. Kitanidis and Vomvoris, 1983; Hoeksema and Kitanidis, 1984; Yeh et al., 1995b; Yeh and Zhang, 1996; Li and Yeh, 1999], the nonlinear geostatistical inverse approach [e.g. Kitanidis, 1995; Yeh et al., 1996; Zhang and Yeh, 1997; Hanna and Yeh, 1998; Li and Yeh, 1998, 1999; Hughson and Yeh, 2000], the HT inverse model [e.g. Yeh and Liu, 2000; Zhu and Yeh, 2005], and the geostatistical inverse modeling of electrical resistivity tomography [Yeh et al., 2002].
+The above cross-correlation analysis is also similar to the interpolation splines used by Kitanidis [1998], Snod-grass and Kitanidis [1998], and Fienen et al. [2008].
+Note that the cross correlation is the foundation of the cokriging approach [e.g., Kitanidis and Vomvoris, 1983; Hoeksema and Kitanidis, 1984; Yeh et al., 1995b; Yeh and Zhang, 1996; Li and Yeh, 1999], the nonlinear geostatistical inverse approach [e.g., Kitanidis, 1987; Yeh et al., 1996; Zhang and Yeh, 1997; Hanna and Yeh, 1998; Li and Yeh, 1999; Hughson and Yeh, 2000], the HT inverse model [e.g., Yeh and Liu, 2000; Zhu and Yeh, 2005], and the geostatistical inverse modeling of electrical resistivity tomography [Yeh et al., 2002].